 Next to developing OpendTect we also offer advanced seismic interpretation services.
 Our experts have worked on data sets from around the globe.
 We have extensive experience in hydrocarbon exploration, field development, time-lapse monitoring, unconventional plays and geothermal studies.

 Dear OpendTect Users,

-We have made a patch release for our latest stable version: OpendTect 6.6.8, which is now available for installation/update.
+We have made a patch release for our latest stable version: OpendTect 6.6.9, which is now available for installation/update.
 We are proud to announce that this release is the first one fully certified by Red Hat.

 Today, we show another great example of how you can quickly improve the interpretability of seismic data by applying a trained Machine Learning model.